-Sociology is the scientific study of human society and social life.
+Sociology (BA) is the scientific study of human society and social life.
 The discipline studies the social causes and consequences of human behavior.
 In more practical language, sociology concerns itself with the institutional patterns of social life and social issues.
 By being aware of the social environment in which humans interact with each other, the study of sociology will develop an awareness of how social forces influence behavior and how humans, through their collective action, respond to social issues and social change.

 Get more info